Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Expensive

-The Orbea Occam H20 LT is the series’s best-selling build, with an eye-watering price matched by the exceptional design and specs.
+The Orbea Occam SL H30 is the best-selling build in the series, with an eye-watering price matched by the exceptional design and specs.
 Agile geometry, progressive suspension, and 29er wheels mean this bike can handle all but the gnarliest downhill terrain.

 The two-part linkage used on this bike enhances the performance of the individual components as Orbea tuned it to improve control under successive big impacts, making this bike capable of light enduro riding.

-The suspension is 140 mm front and rear, with a Fox Float X Performance 2-Position shock and a Fox 36 Float Performance fork.
-And you also get a OC MC20 Mountain Control Dropper post.
+The suspension is 140 mm front and rear, with a Fox Float Performance Remote Push-Lock EVOL shock and a Marzocchi Bomber Z2 fork.
+And you also get an OC MC20 Mountain Control Dropper post.

-Orbea chose a full Shimano SLX groupset for buttery-smooth shifting.
-This setup includes a Shadow Plus derailleur, 10-51t 12-speed cassette, and a Race Face Aeffect 32T crankset.
+Orbea chose a full Shimano Deore groupset for buttery-smooth shifting.
+This setup includes a rear derailleur, 10-51t 12-speed cassette, and Deore shifters.

-Other notable features of this trail beast include the elite-level Maxxis Dissector and Minion 2.5″/2.4″ tires, Fizik Taiga S-Alloy Rail saddle, and Race Face AR 30c TLR rims.
+Other notable features of this trail beast include the Maxxis Dissector and Rekon 2.4″ tires, Selle Royal 2058 DRN saddle, and 29″ tubeless-ready rims.

 All things considered, this is a world-class trail bike with the price tag to match; consider it if you’ve got a high budget and want the best of the best.